rmiaous/data-visualization-mini-project/README.md

 Solution:

 From 2004 to 2010, the film industry was the best period in history.
 We found that global movie gross income first proceeds from US gross income.
-In other words, US movie income mainly came from outside of the US market.
-Thus, we ask two questions: which year and which month should have the highest average US gross income between 2004 and 2010?
+In other words, US movie income mainly came from outside the US market.
+Furthermore, we explore which year and month should have the highest average US gross income between 2004 and 2010.